tasluder/static_site_generator/README.md

 Holy smokes - this one was a doozy, but tests are written and it's done.

 ### mod4: Text to TextNodes
+This is the last module for this chapter!

+We are putting it all together and calling all of our splitting functions on the input string to create a list of nodes based on it.

+Cool cool cool my tests aren't working and I'm not sure where I went wrong.

 ## Chapter 4: Blocks